Travel Insurance

 • Cost Savings: By choosing in-network providers, you benefit from lower negotiated rates, copayments, and deductibles.
 You’re keeping your out-of-pocket expenses to a minimum.

 • Streamlined Claims Process: In-network providers often have established relationships with insurance companies, simplifying the claims process.
-The providers may even submit claims directly on your behalf, reducing paperwork and hassle.
+They often offer direct billing rather than requiring you to pay upfront for your care.

 • Assurance of Quality Care: Insurance companies generally screen and credential in-network providers, ensuring that they meet specific quality standards.
 You gain a certain level of reassurance regarding the care you receive.